Ziggy Played Guitar (Hero?)

 Summer Time and the Senior Living's Easy

 "My children, please, come close.
 Closer.
 Closer still.
 Ah, yes.
 There you are, your pretty faces.
 Children, it is in my final moment that I beg of you: do not take life too seriously, for you never know which day will be your last.
 Too many are the things we take for granted, such as the very clothes on our backs and modern orthodontics.
 Speaking of which, would you be a dear and fetch my dentures and personal effects from my cell?
-I want you to break me the hell out of here,
+I want you to break me the hell out of here, right now.
+I would rather die by the side of the road than rot in this prison."

 The fact is that anyone who has ever frequented a nursing home of this caliber, let's say more than once a month, has witnessed and made mental note of enough absurd material to take a crack at penning a decent anthology about people who forget their own names, are spoon fed and sleep away the better part of an afternoon drooling on themselves.
 People who use a variety of wheeled contraptions to traverse carpeted hallways, and who poop their pants and hide the soiled trousers where they please.
 People who might smile one moment, and haul off and kick a resident or pet the next, for reasons that have long since escaped them.